drgmk/Biomni/biomni/know_how/single_cell_quality_control.md

 - Minimum number of cells expressing a gene (e.g., >3)
 - Maximum mitochondrial gene percentage (e.g., <5-10%)
-- Maximum fraction of counts from the most expressed gene (e.g., <20-30%) Remove cells that do not meet quality thresholds.
-Revise thresholds if necessary.
+- Maximum fraction of counts from the most expressed gene (e.g., <20-30%)
+- Assess and revise thresholds if necessary.
+- Visualise results before and after filtering.
+- Save filtering masks and thresholds in `adata.uns` for documentation.

 **Tools**: scrna.functions, scanpy, rapids-singlecell **Best for**: All datasets

 ### 2. Doublet Detection
-Detect (and later remove) doublets to prevent misleading annotations.
+- Detect and remove doublets to prevent misleading annotations.
+- Visualize doublet scores and predictions to assess results.
+- Save doublet results in `adata.obs` for later exclusion.

 **Tools**: scanpy.pp.scrublet, rapids-singlecell.pp.scrublet
 **Best for**: All datasets

+### 3. Save filtered dataset
+- Apply filtering and doublet masks to the `AnnData` object.
+- Save the filtered dataset for downstream analysis.

 ## Recommended Workflow